MrFantm/Cobalt/README.md

 # Other Notes
 Please don't mock my script...
 It's messy and could be simlified but I'm in the process of cleaning it up and optimizing it, I just wanted to get it working first.
-And don't expect it to be some kind of super program that is super detailed and intricate, I literally whipped this bad boy up in a few days.
+And don't expect it to be some kind of super program that is super detailed and intricate, I literally whipped this bad boy up in a few days so don't expect much when looking at the code, there will be many "Why is that there?" or "What on earth does this do?".

+Basically look at your own risk :)